Learn how to get the most out of the service every month.

 4. Be specific

 Avoid generalized feedback.
-Unfortunately there is nothing very constructive about “make it pop.”
+Unfortunately, there is nothing very constructive about “make it pop.”
 What, exactly does that mean?
 And what precisely is a “wow factor?”

-Make sure you frame your feedback and describe precisely what it applies to (is it colour, layout, content design, usability, etc.).
+Make sure you frame your feedback and describe precisely what it applies to (is it color, layout, content design, usability, etc.).
 Tools like Loom help a lot here, allowing you to record very contextual feedback directly on your screen.